What exactly does black mold look like in air vents?

 Let's get started with this guide!

-What Does Black Mold On Air Vents Look Like?
+What Does Mold On Air Vents Look Like?

-This isn't rocket science.
-If you see black stuff on an air vent that isn't paint, marker, or something explainable... it is likely a species of mold or mildew.
+If you see a dark-colored substance on an air vent that isn't paint, rust, or something explainable... it is likely a species of mold or mildew.
 Of course, as home inspectors, we are not "allowed" to actually confirm that a substance is mold until a swab is taken and sent to the lab.

-Here are some pictures of black mold on air vents that I have come across during inspections...
+Here are some pictures of mold on air vents that I have come across during inspections...